NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 Not only is the fabrication of data and/or results a threat to the integrity of science itself.
 Once published, [fraudulent papers can keep on being cited years after being retracted](https://retractionwatch.com/the-retraction-watch-leaderboard/top-10-most-highly-cited-retracted-papers/).

-While fraudulent activity is indeed a problem, the more positive arguments for keeping good quality records can be described by the **FAIR** principles.
+While fraudulent activity is indeed a problem, the more positive arguments for maintaining good-quality records can be described by the **FAIR** principles.
 Good records promote data and documentation being

 - **F**indable,
 - **A**ccessible,
 - **I**nteroperable, and
 - **R**eusable

 In that context, written lab notes on paper can still fulfil the FAIR principles, but to a lesser degree than digital ones.
 Making your lab notes and protocols digital and even available online promotes sharing them with anyone who needs them for publication.
-Submitting them to a public repository (e.g. [Zenodo](https://zenodo.org/), or [FigShare](https://figshare.com/)) provides them with persistent identifiers (PIDs) and makes them readily citeable.
+Submitting them to a public repository (e.g., [Zenodo](https://zenodo.org/) or [FigShare](https://figshare.com/)) provides them with persistent identifiers (PIDs) and makes them readily citable.

 There are several platforms for keeping digital lab notes (see [here](https://zenodo.org/record/4723753) for a comprehensive list and comparison of different platforms), documenting your workflow and making the data and documentation easier to access and share among people and across time.

 ## Principles for good records

 Protocols and lab notes should be kept detailed, up-to-date, and accurate.
-They should be able to access and be easily understood by both yourself and others regardless of time.
+They should be accessible and easily understood by both you and others, regardless of the time.
 Keeping records in digital format ensures easy backup and increased shareability.
 Content of records can include, but should not be limited to:

 - Your name, affiliation and contact information
 - Who the originator of the protocol is (if not you)